 Best Splurge: Weber Genesis II E-335 3-Burner Propane Gas Grill

-What We Like: Can control temperature through app, solid warranty, side burner allows for sauteeing or simmering
+What We Love: Can control temperature through app, solid warranty, side burner allows for sauteeing or simmering

-What We Don't Like: Pricey, customer support can be lacking
+What We Don't Love: Pricey, customer support can be lacking

 This high-end Weber grill does it all, from a “sear station” designed to create an intense heat zone to quickly add sear marks to your meat to an iGrill 3 app-connected thermometer, which monitors food as it cooks, displaying the real-time temperature on your mobile device.